Skip to main content

 create_agent_api_key

-What it does: Mints a local OWS agent API key bound to a wallet (and optionally a specific policy), writes the secret token to a mode-0600 file, and returns metadata only.
-The raw token is never returned in chat.
+What it does: Issues an agent API token bound to an MPC wallet on the cosigner, writes the secret token to a mode-0600 file, and returns metadata only.
+The cosigner stores only the SHA-256 hash of the token; the raw token is written once to the file and is never returned in chat.
 Band: sign Required inputs:

 • walletName